andiweli/opl-theme-ps2pops/README.md

 ![Preview of PS1 view](/images/preview-ps1.png)

 ## And of course, the animation
-It has been replaced in line with the bottom of the game list.
+It has been placed at the baseline with the bottom of the game list.

 ![Preview of animation](/images/loaderanim.gif)